jpetazzo/intro-to-docker/slides/Course_Overview/Intro.md

   - students: feel free to ask questions there

-  - mentors: join the channel to answer questions
+  - TAs: join the channel to answer questions